Well-being of Future Generations Act 2015

 - Long term; Prevention; Integration; Collaboration; & Involvement

 The Act also establishes Public Services Boards (PSBs) for each local authority area in Wales.
-These will replace existing Local Service Boards (LSBs) and will be statutory.
-The PSB will be responsible for publishing an Assessment of Local Wellbeing and a Local Wellbeing Plan.
+The PSB is responsible for publishing an Assessment of Local Well-being and a Local Well-being Plan.

 Further information about the Act is available on both the following websites: The Future Generations Commissioners Office and Welsh Government.